 Saul Ray Rueby, Jr. – (1 Sep 1926 – 7 Apr 2019) – Born in Michigan City to Saul Ray Rueby (Rubenstein), Sr., Indiana, Rueby graduated from Monroe High School in 1944 and entered the Army Air Corps in W.W.II until 1946.
 Ray attended the University of Rochester and earned a BA in English.
 While in university, Ray was a member of Keidaean Society, editor of the fraternity magazine, The Shield of Theta Delta Chi, and co-wrote a column for Gannett Papers called Writing is Fun.

-Ray wrote the monthly, full-page Office Memo column in Screen Printing Magazine for 12 years, wrote management articles for trade journals, and a monthly column for an international magazine.
+Ray wrote the monthly, full-page Office Memo column in Screen Printing Magazine for 12 years.
+He also wrote management articles for other trade journals, and a monthly column for an international magazine.
 He was also an artist and teacher.

 After retiring in 2001, Ray began a new career as an author and book publisher and resumed his interest in drawing and painting.
 He published The Magic of Your Name, a business biography, in 2004 and 2007, a novel entitled Flora’s Money.